Mormon-owned BYU: Same-sex romantic behavior still banned

-The change made public in mid-February gave hope to LGBTQ students and their allies who felt the since-deleted section created an unfair double standard not imposed on heterosexual couples.
-Some gay and lesbian students thought they could now hold hands and kiss on campus, though BYU officials said questions would be dealt with “on a case-by-case basis.”
+A college administrator wrote that the recent revision doesn’t change the “moral standards” of the church or the faith’s opposition to same-sex marriage.

-Wednesday’s letter doesn’t provide details about what romantic behaviors are and aren’t allowed, but it seems to shut the door on the notion that gay and lesbian couples will be allowed to be more open on campus.
+The letter and an accompanying Q&A posted online don’t provide details about what romantic behaviors are and aren’t allowed, but seem to shut the door on the notion that gay and lesbian couples will be allowed to kiss and hold hands on campus like their heterosexual classmates.

 “Same-sex romantic behavior cannot lead to eternal marriage and is therefore not compatible with the principles included in the honor code,” wrote Paul V. Johnson, commissioner of the church education system.

-When asked follow-up questions about what it meant, BYU spokeswoman Carri Jenkins referred The Associated Press to a Q&A posted Wednesday written by Kevin Utt, director of the honor code office.
-In a section about whether same-sex couples can hold hands and kiss, it refers to an aforementioned line from Johnson and says, “Any same-sex romantic behavior is a violation of the principles of the honor code.”
+BYU officials said on Feb.
+19 that questions about permitted behaviors by same-sex couples would be dealt with on a case-by-case basis, but the issue hadn’t been addressed again until the letter was released Wednesday.

-The clarification was causing fury and heartbreak among LGBTQ students and allies, said former BYU student Addison Jenkins, a past president of a campus support group for gay and lesbian students.
-He called it “cruel” to unveil revisions to the code last month that gave LGBTQ students hope that the campus climate had changed, and then two weeks later issue this new letter that shows “anti-queer rules” remain.
+The clarification letter caused fury and heartbreak among LGBTQ students and allies, said former BYU student Addison Jenkins, a past president of a campus support group for gay and lesbian students.
+He called it “cruel” to dash the hopes of LGBTQ students who felt the campus climate would become more welcoming, and then two weeks later issue this new letter that shows “anti-queer rules” remain.

 “This says: We do not care and we are no longer embarrassed about not caring about queer people,” Jenkins said.